Welcome to No Empty Chairs!

 The regular chair warmers in our home include:

-- Kelly, also known as cook, chauffeur, maid, gardener, tutor, psychologist, seamstress, doctor, general handyman, and now blogger (ie: Mom)
+- Kelly, also known as cook, chauffeur, maid, gardener, tutor, psychologist, seamstress, genealogist, teacher, doctor, general handyman, and now blogger (i.e.: Mom)

 - Brian, husband and dad, and great sport about all of the adventures in the kitchen from his wife and children!

-- LittleA (10), a happy, full-of-life little boy who eats most everything except chocolate (which does cause some strife in our house at dessert time!).
+- Aaron (Little A), an always hungry, full-of-life teenage boy who eats most everything except chocolate (which does cause some strife in our house at dessert time!).

-- LittleJ (8), a precocious little girl whose food likes and dislikes change with the wind.
+- Julia (Little J), a precocious teenage girl whose food likes and dislikes change with the wind.
+She is rapidly becoming a fabulous cook in her own right.

 So please, pull up a chair, and welcome to our table!